aaa-blog/aaa-blog.github.io/_posts/2023-07-25-intro-content.md

 feature_image: "https://picsum.photos/2560/600?image=872"
 ---

 Hey there!
-I'm a technology consultant currently based out of Toronto with over 11 years of experience working in various exciting industries like capital markets, finance, insurance, and retail.
-I've had the opportunity to dive deep into Business Intelligence, Data Science, Cloud Computing, and Automation, designing and developing systems that make life easier for everyone.
+I'm a technology consultant currently based out of Toronto with over 12 years of experience working in various exciting industries like capital markets, finance, insurance, and retail.
+I've had the opportunity to dive deep into Data Engineering, Governance & Analytics.
+I'm passionate for designing and developing systems for enterpises at a confluence of IT & Business users.

 You can call me a problem-solving guru!
 I love tackling challenges and turning ideas into reality with my systems-oriented thinking and intelligent planning.
 Whether it's working with teams or communicating across different levels of an organization, working in onshore-offshore project teams, I thrive in a collaborative environment.

-Oh, and did I mention my love for customer interactions?
 I've had the chance to work with clients all over the globe, from North America to Europe and India.

 <!-- more -->